amqp-node/amqplib/doc/channel_api.md

  * `consumerTag` (string): a name which the server will use to distinguish message deliveries for the consumer; mustn't be already in use on the channel.
-It's usually easier to omit this, in which case the server will create a random name and supply it in its reply.
+It's usually easier to omit this, in which case the server will create a random name and supply it in the reply.

  * `noLocal` (boolean): in theory, if true then the broker won't